JanaSchwarzerova/SAPCDAMP/README.md

 # SAPCDAMP
-Semi-Automatic Pipeline using Concept Drift Analysis for improving Metabolomics Predictions (SAPCDAMP)
+Semi-Automated Pipeline using Concept Drift Analysis for improving Metabolomics Predictions (SAPCDAMP)

 In this repository we offer semi-autonomic pipeline for enhaced metabolomics predictions.